seinwave/hyperbolator/DevLog.md

 I'll start with the test suite, then build out the functions.
 Like a good boy.

 Should be fun!
 Here we go!

 #### Post

+Hell yeah!
+Got the grammar functions scripted out, fixed the folder structure so I can import functions directly, TOTALLY sabotaged my unit tests -- but otherwise stuff is functioning pretty well.

+Now it's just a matter of fine tuning:
+1. Get the text output a little more human friendly
+2. Fix the CSS so my style isn't so "samey"
+3. Get it so we can export docx-to-docx, with formatting

+We're close, baby!

+#### Post